A Village of 68 People Lit a Runway With Car Headlights to Save a Child

 On the night of August 28, 2020, something went wrong.
 A child needed emergency medical evacuation.
 The village's only link to the outside world was its small gravel airstrip.
 And the runway lights were dead.

-They had been broken since February.
-Multiple lights had been run over, the wiring was damaged, and in a village of 68 people, infrastructure repairs don't happen overnight.
+They had been damaged earlier that year - Alaska DOT had been out multiple times to repair lights that kept getting run over during winter maintenance.
 On any other night, it wouldn't have mattered.
 Tonight, a child's life depended on a pilot being able to see where to land.

 32 Phone Calls

-Ida Nelson's neighbor picked up her phone and started dialing.
-She made 32 calls.
+A neighbor started dialing.
+She made 32 phone calls.
 In a village where you can count every resident by name, 32 calls means you're reaching nearly half the population.

 The response was immediate.
-People poured out of their homes in pajamas.
+People poured out of their homes in pajamas - ages 8 to 70.
 They grabbed car keys, truck keys, ATV keys.
 Every vehicle in Igiugig that could produce light was driven to the airstrip.

 Residents staggered the vehicles along both sides of the runway, facing east, headlights on full beam.
 The improvised lighting stretched the entire length of the strip.
-From the air, the runway appeared as a corridor of light in the middle of absolute darkness.
+From the air, it appeared as a corridor of light in the middle of absolute darkness.

 The Landing